Skip to content

 numpy

 The NumPy backend is a k-nearest neighbors backend.
-It's designed for simplicity and works well with smaller datasets.
+It's designed for simplicity and works well with smaller datasets that fit into memory.

 pgvector